-The guideline requires the CNH to keep a product information file "readily accessible to the NPRA at the address specified on the label".
+The ASEAN Cosmetic Directive (ACD) requires persons or companies placing a product on the market to keep a product information file %eadily accessible to the regulatory authority of the Member State concerned at the address specified on the label in accordance with article 6 of this Directive+.

-The main objective of this guideline is to provide companies placing a cosmetic product in the market recommendations on how to organize and compile the PIF based on a recommended PIF format.
+The main objective of this ASEAN Product Information File (PIF) Guideline is to provide companies placing a cosmetic product in the market recommendations on how to organize and compile the PIF based on a recommended PIF format.
 This document also provides guidance on who is responsible to keep the PIF and some guiding points for PIF audits.